KatherineMichel/church-website-and-marketing-on-a-budget/executive_summary.md

 Without an independent website, the church was making due with a Find-a-Church page, (a basic information page hosted for free by the national [United Methodist Church](http://www.umc.org)).

 ![](marketing-as-is/find-a-church-about-us.jpg)

+### Revitalization Effort

+The church was also ready for a new community outreach campaign.

 ## Solution